 Investment broker Lloyd Rollins, insisting to his wife Linda that they stop at Las Vegas on their trip from Boston, begins to gamble heavily.
 Linda visits the Last Chance, a casino where she used to sing, and where she meets police lieutenant Dave Andrews, with whom she had a brief affair some years earlier.
 Insurance investigator Tom Hubler soon arrives to keep an eye on Linda's valuable necklace for his company, unaware that Rollins hocked the necklace with Clayton, owner of the Last Chance.
 Lt.
 Andrews, rebuffed by Linda, learns that Clayton has been murdered.
 He deduces the killer's identity and begins a deadly chase when he learns the killer has taken Linda hostage and fled into the desert.
-Written by

 Doug Sederberg <email@example.com>

 Las Vegas... where everybody plays a game!
 And these two play the oldest game on earth... with a new twist!

 Screenwriter Paul Jarrico had his name taken off the movie credits by RKO studio boss Howard Hughes because Jarrico was subpoenaed by the House Un-American Activities Committee, investigating Communist activities in Hollywood.
 See more